smithk58/xiv-raid-hub-api/README.md

 ## Production

-The application can be run in product by executing the `build` steps, followed by the `npm run start` script.
+The application can be run in production by executing the `build` steps, followed by the `npm run start` script.

 ## Lint